-According to our survey regarding climate-risk perceptions, institutional investors believe these risks have financial implications for their portfolio firms and that the risks have already begun to materialize, particularly regulatory risks.
-Many of the investors, especially the long-term, larger and ESG-oriented ones, consider risk management and engagement, rather than divestment, to be the better approach for addressing climate risks.
-Although the investors believe that some equity valuations do not fully reflect climate risks, their perceived overvaluations are not large.
-(JEL G11; G3; Q54)
+According to our survey about climate risk perceptions, institutional investors believe climate risks have financial implications for their portfolio firms and that these risks, particularly regulatory risks, already have begun to materialize.
+Many of the investors, especially the long-term, larger, and ESG-oriented ones, consider risk management and engagement, rather than divestment, to be the better approach for addressing climate risks.
+Although surveyed investors believe that some equity valuations do not fully reflect climate risks, their perceived overvaluations are not large.
+(JEL G11, G3, Q54)

-Philipp Krueger is at the University of Geneva and the Swiss Finance Institute.
-Zacharias Sautner is at Frankfurt School of Finance & Management.
-Laura T. Starks is at the McCombs School of Business, University of Texas at Austin.
-We benefited from the comments of Andrew Karolyi (the Editor), four anonymous referees, Marco Becht, Patrick Bolton, Claudia A. Bolli, Sebastian Ebert, Miguel Ferreira, Monika Freyman, Harrison Hong, Ulf von Lilienfeld-Toal, Karl Lins, Karsten Löffler, Pedro Matos, Wilhelm Mohn, Ulf Moslener, Jose Scheinkman, Olaf Stotz, Kerrie Waring, and seminar participants at the RFS Workshop on Climate Risk at Columbia University, at the RFS Climate Finance Conference with Imperial College Business School at the First Asset Pricing Conference at Collegio Carlo Alberto, Darden School of Business at the University of Virginia, Dauphine University, the University of Queensland, and Copenhagen Business School.
-We thank Valentin Jouvenot who provided excellent research assistance.
+We benefited from the comments of Andrew Karolyi (the Editor) and four anonymous referees.
+We also thank Marco Becht, Patrick Bolton, Claudia A. Bolli, Sebastian Ebert, Miguel Ferreira, Monika Freyman, Harrison Hong, Ulf von Lilienfeld-Toal, Karl Lins, Karsten Löffler, Pedro Matos, Wilhelm Mohn, Ulf Moslener, Jose Scheinkman, Olaf Stotz, and Kerrie Waring and seminar participants at the RFS Workshop on Climate Risk at Columbia University, at the RFS Climate Finance Conference with Imperial College Business School at the First Asset Pricing Conference at Collegio Carlo Alberto, Darden School of Business at the University of Virginia, Dauphine University, the University of Queensland, and Copenhagen Business School.
+We thank Valentin Jouvenot for excellent research assistance.
+Send correspondence to Zacharias Sautner, Frankfurt School of Finance & Management, Adickesallee 32-34, 60322 Frankfurt am Main, Germany; telephone: +49 69 154008-755.
+E-mail: z.sautner@fs.de.

 Climate risks have potentially large effects on investors' portfolio companies.
 Some companies face direct costs related to changes in the climate, originating from extreme weather events or a general rise in sea levels.
 Examples include insurance companies' exposures to higher losses from insured properties in coastal areas and food producers' exposures to sustained drought spells.
 Other companies can be negatively affected from policies and regulations implemented to combat climate change.
-Fossil-fuel firms, for instance, can be adversely affected by carbon pricing or limits on carbon emissions.
+Fossil fuel firms, for instance, can be adversely affected by carbon pricing or limits on carbon emissions.
 Technological innovations related to climate change also threaten the business models of some portfolio firms that operate in traditional industries.
-For example, electric or fuel-cell powered vehicles could disrupt traditional car manufacturers.
-These risks to portfolio companies, which can broadly be categorized into physical, regulatory, and technological climate risks, have the potential to adversely affect the outcomes for many clients, pension beneficiaries, and shareholders of institutional investors.
-At the same time, climate change also provides investment opportunities for the portfolio companies and their institutional investors, for instance in the areas of renewable energy or energy storage.
+For example, electric or fuel-cell-powered vehicles could disrupt traditional car manufacturers.
+These risks to portfolio companies, which can broadly be categorized into physical, regulatory, and technological climate risks, have the potential to adversely affect the outcomes for many investment management clients, pension beneficiaries, and shareholders of institutional investors.
+At the same time, climate change also provides investment opportunities for the portfolio companies and their institutional investors, for instance, in the areas of renewable energy or energy storage.